 While it's sometimes possible to get square nuts into the slot from the top without sliding them down from an open end, the tolerance is tight and some nuts just won't fit.
 Also, unless you are screwing directly up or down, holding the square nut in place is a pain.
 Having a handful of drop nuts is much less frustrating.

 In a departure from the "stock" D-bot, I'll be using a Smoothieboard for control and OpenBuilds' NEMA 17 steppers.
 While the machine would work with a clone RAMPS board and lower torque steppers, the Smoothieboard is very well designed and has a lot of room to grow if I decide to try new things.
-It takes up more space than the RAMPS board, so I'll have to think about how to position it, but there are a lot of options.
+It takes up more space than the RAMPS board, so I mounted the power supply on the side using my 20x30 right angles.
+I have the Smoothieboard in a box, but I plan on remixing the lid.
+The stock lid would work, but I want to make something that is a little easier to change cables.

 Rob's D-Bot Build